Part 1: Introduction to TMSA & Mould Illness/CIRS

 - Direct from Microbiology Dx

-- Performing swab
+- Performing the swab

 - This can be done by a doctor or patient.
 The swab needs to go through the nose right up to the back of the throat, about 3 inches.
 Swivel the swab for 3-5 seconds when you reach the throat.
 It is unpleasant but not painful.
 Read the Microbiology Dx instructions or read the blog post on Biotoxin Journey for directions.